Marquee Builder, to begin constructing your first Marquee.

 Avie Doxey

-Avie Doxey (Martha Cratchit) is a 6th grade homeschool student.
-Her past theater credits include "Ugly Duckling" (Shrek Jr.) and "2 of Clubs" (Alice in Wonderland Jr.) with Tuscaloosa Theatre Troupe as well as being in the Ensemble for Aladdin Jr. and Lion King Jr. She has also been in the Ensemble with Tuscaloosa Children's Threatre in their productions of Wizard of Oz, Moana Jr., and Annie Jr. Avie would like to thank her family for their support and Theatre Tuscaloosa for this role.
+Avie Doxey is a 6th-grade homeschool student.
+Her past theater credits include "Ugly Duckling" (Shrek Jr.) and "2 of Clubs" (Alice in Wonderland Jr.) with Tuscaloosa Theatre Troupe as well as being in the Ensemble for Aladdin Jr. and Lion King Jr. She has also been in the Ensemble with Tuscaloosa Children's Threatre in their productions of Wizard of Oz, Moana Jr., and Annie Jr. Avie thanks her family for their support and Theatre Tuscaloosa for this role.

 Molly Doxey

-Molly Doxey (Kathy Cratchit) is a 9th grade homeschool student.
-Her past theater credits include "Sina" (Moana Jr.) with Tuscaloosa Children's Theatre and "Mama Ogre" (Shrek Jr.) and "Sarabi" (Lion King Jr.) with Tuscaloosa Theatre Troupe.
-She as also been in the Ensemble in Cinderella, Beauty and the Beast Jr., Frozen Jr., Wizard of Oz, and Elf Jr. (2021 & 2023) with TCT.
-Molly is thankful to Theatre Tuscaloosa for this experience and for her families support.
+Molly Doxey is a 9th-grade homeschool student.
+Her past theater credits include "Sina" (Moana Jr.) with Tuscaloosa Children's Theatre, "Mama Ogre" (Shrek Jr.), and "Sarabi" (Lion King Jr.) with Tuscaloosa Theatre Troupe.
+She has also been in the Ensemble in Cinderella, Beauty and the Beast Jr., Frozen Jr., Wizard of Oz, and Elf Jr. (2021 & 2023) with TCT.
+Molly is thankful to Theatre Tuscaloosa for this experience and for her family's support.

 Melissa Grantham